mozilla/glean/docs/user/control-api.md

 If you are adding Glean support to a library, you can safely skip this section.

-## General control API
+## The API

-The Glean SDK provides a general control API, that supports the following operations.
+The Glean SDK provides a general API that supports the following operations.
 See below for language-specific details.

 | Operation | Description | Notes |
 | --------- | ----------- | ----- |